 Typical cardiovascular risk factors have not directly been associated with the presence of vasospastic angina, except for cigarette smoking and inflammatory states determined by high hs-CRP levels.
 Insulin resistance has also been associated with vasospastic angina.

 Multiple triggers have been associated with the development of vasospastic angina.

 Several drugs such as ephedrine and sumatriptan can cause typical chest pain due to coronary spasm.
 Recreational drugs like cocaine, amphetamines, alcohol, and marijuana are also possible precipitating factors.

-Patients with vasospastic angina present with:
+Patients with vasospastic angina typically present with:

 A clinical history and an electrocardiographic recording during a spontaneous episode are major elements in the clinical diagnosis of vasospastic angina.

 The international study group of coronary vasomotion disorders known as COVADIS, created a diagnostic criterion to determine the presence of Prinzmetal angina.
 These include: